Step 6: Request an authorization

 A successful Authorize results in the creation of an Authorize object with an AuthorizationStatus of Open.
 This lets you capture funds in the next step.
 The Authorize object remains in the Open state for 30 days, and you can make up to 25 authorizations on an Order Reference object in an Open state.

 Note: Validating a credit card by making an authorize API call for an amount less than $1.00 is not a best practice, and the authorization could be declined by the payment processor.
 You also are charged a transaction fee.
 You should authorize either for $1.00 or for the amount that you plan to capture.

 The mode that you choose for calling the Authorize API depends on your business requirements:

-- Synchronous: Use the synchronous mode if you want to authorize and/or capture payments while the buyer is still on your site.
+- Synchronous -- Use the synchronous mode if you want to authorize and/or capture payments while the buyer is still on your site.
 For example, use synchronous mode if you want to offer a digital download or confirm an expedited delivery.
-By selecting synchronous mode, you might observe a higher authorization decline rate, as Amazon Pay converts some Pending authorizations to Declined.
-You can track these authorization declines by using the ReasonCode: TransactionTimedOut.
+By choosing synchronous mode, you might see a higher authorization decline rate, as Amazon Pay will convert some Pending authorizations to Declined.
+You can track these authorization declines by the ReasonCode TransactionTimedOut.

 Request an authorization by doing this: